 Airbnb has certainly transformed the way we travel.
 Some people love it and refuse to stay anywhere else, others are still skeptical.
-In this article we will try to delve a little deeper and find out exactly what makes Airbnb great, and where there’s still room for improvement.
+In this article, we will try to delve a little deeper and find out exactly what makes Airbnb great, and where there’s still room for improvement.
+Read on to learn about the pros and cons of using Airbnb.

 Pro: More Bang for Your Buck